Hyundai Ioniq 5: Vietnam

 The Ioniq 5 was released in Vietnam on 31 July 2023.
 Locally assembled in Vietnam, it was available in Exclusive and Prestige trim levels, with two powertrain options: Standard Range and Long Range, both use a RWD (single motor) setup.

 Europe

 Initial models of the Ioniq 5 in Europe was offered with a choice of two battery packs (58 kWh and 72.6 kWh), three power outputs and either rear or four-wheel drive.
 During its introduction, a limited edition called the Project 45 was available, and only 3,000 units were made.

 In April 2022, the Ioniq 5 received a larger battery for the European market.
 The previous 72.6 kWh battery was replaced with a 77.4 kWh battery with an increased power output by 8 kW to 168 kW, while the entry-level 58 kWh battery option remains.
 Optional Digital Centre Mirror (DCM) and Digital Side Mirrors (DSM) also became available.

+Latin America

+Brazil

+The Ioniq 5 was launched in Brazil on 24 September 2024, in the sole Signature grade using the 84 kWh battery pack.